-Soft-license (eSellerate) - Mbox Studio and Mini only
+Soft-license (EWS/eSellerate or QLM) - Mbox Studio/Studio+ and Mini only

-If a soft-license for Mbox Studio or Mini was purchased online, then a receipt and an email with a serial number will have been sent.
-The serial number will start with the characters "PRGMBS4-" for Mbox Studio or "PRGMBM4-" for Mbox Mini.
+If a soft-license for Mbox Studio/Studio+ or Mini was purchased, then a receipt and an email with an activation key will have been sent.
+Starting with Mbox v4.4, the EWS (eSellerate) licensing scheme has been replaced by the QLM licensing scheme.
+EWS licenses will continue to work, but new soft-licenses will all use the QLM scheme.
+An EWS key will start with "PRGMBS4-" or "PRGMBM4-", a QLM key will start with "AMTP".
 To license an installation of Mbox, connect the computer to the internet and launch the Mbox application.
-Then click on the License Operations pop-up in the License area of the Preferences tab and select "Activate License" to enter the serial number.
+Then click on the License Controls button in the License area of the Preferences tab and select "Activate License" to enter the activation key.